-ICMP (Internet Control Message Protocol) is an error-reporting protocol network devices like routers use to generate error messages to the source IP address when network problems prevent delivery of IP packets.
-ICMP creates and sends messages to the source IP address indicating that a gateway to the Internet that a router, service or host cannot be reached for packet delivery.
+ICMP (Internet Control Message Protocol) is an error-reporting protocol that network devices such as routers use to generate error messages to the source IP address when network problems prevent delivery of IP packets.
+ICMP creates and sends messages to the source IP address indicating that a gateway to the internet, such as a router, service or host, cannot be reached for packet delivery.
 Any IP network device has the capability to send, receive or process ICMP messages.

 ICMP is not a transport protocol that sends data between systems.

 ICMP is a network layer protocol used by routers, intermediary devices and hosts to communicate error information or updates to other routers, intermediary devices and hosts.

 ICMP messages are sent in several scenarios.
 For example, if one device sends a message that is too large for the recipient to process, the recipient will drop that message and send an ICMP message back to the source.
 Another example is when the network gateway finds a shorter route for the message to travel on.
 When this happens, an ICMP message is sent, and the packet is redirected to the shorter route.

 ICMP is also used for network diagnostics, specifically the ping and traceroute terminal utilities.

 - Traceroute.
 The traceroute utility is used to display the physical routing path between two internet devices communicating with each other.
 It maps out the journey from one router to another -- sometimes called a hop.
 Using traceroute to diagnose network problems can help administrators locate the source of a network delay.